 She shook her head once again, indicating “No.”

 Captain Baggs closed the distance to her and threw a punch with his right hand.
-Angel’s training allowed her to sense his move, and she rotated her head away from the blow, dissipating a lot of its energy.
-However, the bare-knuckle strike on her face restarted the blood dripping from her nose and the edge of her mouth.
+Angel’s training allowed her to sense his move, and she rotated her head away from the blow, dissipating much of its energy.
+However, the bare-knuckle strike restarted the blood dripping from her nose and the edge of her mouth.

-“Grab her and put her face down on the table,” Baggs saidsaid.
+“Grab her and put her face down on the table,” Baggs said.

 Angel struggled to get away from them, but the four uniformed police officers soon overwhelmed her, and they lifted and slammed her face down onto the table.
 Her breathing became labored as she squirmed in desperation, but she had an officer holding each arm and leg fast.
 She couldn’t move.

 “Don’t want to get undressed?
-No problem, darling,” Baggs said as he turned on the battery-powered scissors.
-First, he cut her T-shirt from the hem to the collar.
+No problem, darling,” Baggs said.

+He turned on the battery-powered scissors and cut her T-shirt from the hem to the collar.
 Then, ripping sideways from the neck to both the sleeve's cuffs, Baggs yanked the T-shirt remnants to the floor.
 Angel was not wearing a bra.
 Her pants got the same treatment, and he yanked them off violently.
-The only sound was a panic attack breathing from the Angel trapped by these five men.
-A couple of quick cuts on her pink panties and Captain Baggs robbed Angel of her clothes, dignity, and rights as a prisoner.
+The only sound was desperate breathing from Angel, trapped by these five men.
+With a few quick cuts on her pink panties, Captain Baggs robbed Angel of her clothes, dignity, and rights as a prisoner.

 “Jesus, Captain, hurry up.
 She’s stronger than a horse,” Officer Grimes said.